Ken Avery begins his 13th year as Gardener.

 There was a long list of Honorary Directors but four were named Ex-officio members: Kenneth Avery, Dorothy Binder, Catherine Faragher and Walter Lehnert.
 This was the first time that the Garden Curator became an Ex-officio board member instead of a voting board member - a practice continued to the present day.
 Mrs. Binder, Mrs Crone and Mr. Ramberg were original founding directors of the Friends.

-The Summer issue of the Fringed Gentian™ (Vol. 19 No. 3, July 1971) contained a report from Ken Avery on the Garden.
+The Summer issue of The Fringed Gentian™ (Vol. 19 No. 3, July 1971) contained a report from Ken Avery on the Garden.
 He noted that attendance at the Garden was quite high, especially on Sundays.
 Spring this year had been very good in the Garden for the plants, violets in particular, but migrating birds were scarce for the second year in a row.
 The Park Board was now ready to go forward with the landscaping around the new shelter building.

 Ken Avery, while in charge of the Garden, was to be a regular contributor to the newsletter from this time forward, bringing to the membership details of the Garden and the events that occurred there.
-It is somewhat interesting that for the 12 years that he was Gardener while Martha Crone was editor of the Newsletter, we did not hear from him.
+It is somewhat interesting that for the 12 years that he was Gardener while Martha Crone was editor of the Newsletter, we did not hear much from him.
 Martha must have thought that the Newsletter was not for that purpose, as she herself rarely said anything about Garden 'goings-on' while she was curator.

 Catherine Faragher wrote:

 In June, 1971, AROUND THE-CLOCK, a monthly newsletter for Employees of the City of Minneapolis, featured a fine article entitled "City Boasts Unique Wild Flower Garden!"
-On the front page was a picture of the Martha Crone Shelter, and on the second page one of our Curator, Kenneth Avery.
+On the front page was a picture of the Martha Crone Shelter, and on the second page one of the Curator, Kenneth Avery.
 AROUND THE CLOCK is published by the Minneapolis Civil Service Commission, Editor Fred H. Kobler.
 Article in PDF form.

-In his report as Gardener in the Fringed Gentian™ (Vol. 19 No.4 Oct.
+In his report as Gardener in The Fringed Gentian™ (Vol. 19 No.4 Oct.
 1971), Ken Avery noted that the flowers this summer have been quite abundant even though late Summer had little rain.

 “The tall blue Bellflower, which almost disappeared last year, made an excellent comeback and some other plants have done exceptionally well also.
 This year, for example, the Wild Poinsettia is blooming in greater numbers than I can remember its ever doing before; the Rattlesnake-root seems to be everywhere; and just today the Downy Gentian started blooming.
 In the bog, the Cardinal-flower seems to have exploded.
 They have been increasing steadily over the last few years but for the last two years, the bog seems to have belonged to the Cardinal-flower.”